niivue/niivue-react/README.md

 # niivue-react

+`niivue-react` is a package which provides `<NiivueCanvas />`, a React component wrapper around `Niivue` offering an immutable, declarative API.

-INCOMPLETE WORK IN PROGRESS.
+## :construction: WORK IN PROGRESS :construction:

-What's working: volumes, Niivue options.
-What's not: meshes.
+- What's working: volumes, Niivue options.
+- What's tested: volumes
+- What's not: meshes.
 (In theory, we're already 90% the way there with mesh support.)

-`niivue-react` is a package which provides `<NiivueCanvas />`, a React component wrapper around `Niivue` offering an immutable, declarative API.

 ## Abstract